Neil Gershenfeld

-Teaching career
+Neil Adam Gershenfeld (born December 1, 1959) is an American scientist.
+He is a professor in the MIT Program in Media Arts and Sciences and the director of the MIT Center for Bits and Atoms.
+He works mainly on interdisciplinary topics in physics and computer science, such as quantum computing, nanotechnology, and personal fabrication.

+Early life and education

+Gershenfeld was born on September 1, 1959 in Ardmore, Pennsylvania to a Jewish family.
+His father, Walter Gershenfeld, was a law professor at Temple University who specialized in labor relations and arbitration, and his mother Gladys Gershenfeld was also a lawyer and specialized in the same fields.

+He attended Plymouth-Whitemarsh High School in Plymouth Meeting, Pennsylvania.
+Later he attended Swarthmore College, graduating in 1981 with a B.A. degree in physics with high honors.
+In 1990, he earned a Ph.D. in physics at Cornell University, titled Representation of chaos.

+Career

 In 1998, Gershenfeld started a class at MIT called "How to make (almost) anything".
 Gershenfeld wanted to introduce expensive, industrial-size machines to the technical students.
 However, this class attracted a lot of students from various backgrounds: artists, architects, designers, students without any technical background.
 In his interview to CNN, Gershenfeld said that "the students... were answering a question I didn't ask, which is: What is this stuff good for?
 And the answer is: Not to make what you can buy in stores, but to make what you can't buy in stores.
 It's to personalise fabrication".
 Gershenfeld believes that this is the beginning of a new revolution: digital revolution in fabrication that will allow people to fabricate things, machines on demand.

 Gershenfeld has presented his course on "How to make (almost) anything" at the Association of Professional Model Makers (APMM) 2010 Conference.

 This class later has led Gershenfeld to create Fab lab in collaboration with Bakhtiar Mikhak at MIT.
 Gershenfeld feels very passionate about this project, as he believes that teaching kids how to use technology and create it themselves will empower the future generations to become more independent and create technology that each individual community needs, not a technology that is currently available on the market.
 Fab labs have spread around the world, having been established in the remotest of places and countries.
 In his interview with Discover magazine on the question what personal fabrication might be useful for, Gershenfeld said, "There is a surprising need for emergent technologies in many of the least developed places on the planet.
 While our needs might be fairly well met, there are billions of people on the planet whose needs are not.
 Their problems don't need incremental tweaks in current technology, but a revolution".

 As well as "How to make (almost) anything" class, Gershenfeld has started teaching the following classes: "How To Make Something That Makes (almost) Anything", "The Physics of Information Technology", "The Nature of Mathematical Modeling".

 Gershenfeld has been a keynote speaker at the Congress of Science and Technology Leaders (2015, 2016).